 MSCI's all-country world index of 45 country

-leading European shares gained 1.4 percent to provisionally
+of leading European shares gained 1.33 percent to close at

 On Wall Street, the Dow Jones industrial average was